 - We will weigh and measure your child upon arrival to pre-op.

 - Your child will be given a hospital gown that ties in the back.
-You may leave on your child's underpants, diaper, and socks.
+You may leave on your child's underpants, diapers, and socks.

-- Toilet trained children will be asked to empty their bladder.
+- Toilet-trained children will be asked to empty their bladders.